kuzzleio/documentation-old/sdk-reference/source/includes/_kuzzle.md

 ```

 Adds a listener to a Kuzzle global event.
 When an event is fired, listeners are called in the order of their insertion.

+See the [event handling](docs.kuzzle.io/sdk-reference/#event-handling) section for a full events list.

 <aside class="notice">
 The ID returned by this function is required if you want to remove this listener later.